dilshankarunarathne/docker-notes/README.md

 We need to Dockerize an application, so it can be run by Docker.
 This is done by adding a Dockerfile to it.
-A Dockerfile is a plain text file
+A Dockerfile is a plain text file that includes instructions